serranoarevalo/graphqlcrud/README.md

 # GraphQLCRUD

-Simple CRUD built with GraphQL and MongoDB for learning purposes.
+Simple CRUD built with GraphQL Yoga for learning porpuses.